IBM/cloud-pak-deployer/README.md

 The container image must be built from the directory that holds the `Dockerfile` file.
 ```
 cd cloud-pak-deployer
-podman build -t cloud-pak-deployer .
+./cp-deploy.sh build
 ```

-This process will take 2-10 minutes to complete and it will install all the pre-requisites needed to run the automation, including Ansible, Terraform and operating system packages.
+This process will take 2-10 minutes to complete and it will install all the pre-requisites needed to run the automation, including Ansible, Terraform, IBM Cloud CLI and operating system packages.
 For the installation to work, the system on which the image is built must be connected to the internet.

 ## Using the Cloud Pak Deployer